My Neighbor Totoro: Home media

 Tokuma Shoten released My Neighbor Totoro on VHS and LaserDisc in August 1988.
 Buena Vista Home Entertainment Japan (now Walt Disney Japan) reissued the VHS on June 27, 1997, as part of their series Ghibli ga Ippai.
 Disney released the film on Blu-ray in Japan on 2012.

+In the United States, the film was released on VHS in 1993 by 20th Century Fox Home Entertainment followed by a laserdisc release in 1994 and a DVD release in 2002.
+These releases contain the Streamline dub.
 After the rights to the Streamline dub expired in 2004, Walt Disney Home Entertainment re-released the movie on DVD on March 7, 2006, with Disney's newly produced English dub and the original Japanese version.
 The company reissued My Neighbor Totoro, as well as Castle in the Sky, and Kiki's Delivery Service, with updated cover art highlighting its Studio Ghibli origins, on March 2, 2010, coinciding with the US DVD and Blu-ray debut of Ponyo.
 My Neighbor Totoro was re-released by Disney on Blu-Ray on May 21, 2013.
 GKIDS re-issued the film on Blu-ray and DVD on October 17, 2017.